Office of Federal Contract Compliance Programs (OFCCP)

-- Did the new regulations change the contractor´s obligations to conduct a review of physical and mental job qualification?
+- Do the new Section 503 regulations change the contractor´s obligation to conduct a review of physical and mental job qualification standards?

-- Does the Final Rule require the use of mandatory job listings?
+- Do the new Section 503 regulations require the use of mandatory job listings?

-- What changes does the Final Rule make to the existing Section 503 data collection requirements?
+- What changes do the new Section 503 regulations make to the Section 503 data collection requirements?

-- Does the Final Rule change the requirement that contractors document the design and implementation of an audit and reporting system for their affirmative action program?
+- Do the new Section 503 regulations change the requirement that contractors document the design and implementation of an audit and reporting system for their affirmative action program?

-- Does the Final Rule change the requirements for conducting outreach and recruitment?
+- Do the new Section 503 regulations change the requirements for conducting outreach and recruitment?

-- How does the Final Rule change the current Section 503 recordkeeping requirements?
+- How do the new regulations change the Section 503 recordkeeping requirements?

-- Does the Final Rule update how compliance officers conduct compliance evaluations?
+- Do the new Section 503 regulations update how compliance officers conduct compliance evaluations?

 Compliance Assistance and Education

-- How can I contact OFCCP if I have questions about the Final Rule?
+- How can I contact OFCCP if I have questions about the new Section 503 regulations?

-- Will OFCCP provide technical assistance for contractors on the new Section 503 requirements?
+- Does OFCCP provide technical assistance for contractors on the new Section 503 requirements?

-- Must OFCCP amend the Scheduling Letter in order to obtain from contractors the data and information required in the Final Rule?
+- Must OFCCP amend the Scheduling Letter in order to obtain from contractors the data and information required in the new Section 503 regulations?